 - Integrate biblical principles within the field of Global Financial Markets.

-The Discussion Board Forums in this course allow the student an opportunity to apply what he/she has learned from the Reading & Study folders.
-There are 3 parts to each Discussion Board Forum.
+The Discussions in this course allow the student an opportunity to apply what he/she has learned from the assigned Readings.
+The discussion will vary per student.
+There are 3 parts to each Discussion .
 Part A is the key topic submission.
-Part B is the Discussion Board Forum thread, which must be at least 500 words and cite 5 recent scholarly articles (published within the last 5 years).
+Part B is the Discussion thread, which must be at least 500 words and cite 5 recent scholarly articles (published within the last 5 years).
 During Part C, the student must reply to at least 2 of his/her classmates.
 Each reply must be 200 – 350 words.

 The student will complete an annotated bibliography to be used for the Thematic Literature Review.
 There should be at least 12 annotations and 150 words used for each annotation.

-By Module/Week 6, the student will be assigned to a group.
-A minimum 1,000-word essay will be worked on as a group in the Group Discussion Board area, and then posted to the Discussion Board for everyone to see.
-Replies are not necessary; however, they are strongly encouraged.
-The student is to briefly describe how the Bible is related to the topics covered in the course.
-An integration of the Bible must be explicitly shown, in relation to a course topic, in order to receive points.
-In addition, at least 2 other outside scholarly sources (the text may count as 1) should be used to substantiate the group’s position.
+The student will write an essay with a minimum of 500 words where you will integrate the Bible into one of the topics related to global financial markets covered in this course.
+The student will briefly describe how the Bible is related to the chosen topic covered in the course.
+An integration of the Bible must be explicitly shown, in relation to the chosen course topic, in order to receive points.
+In addition to the required textbook, at least 2 other outside scholarly sources should be used to substantiate your position.